Types of Keys

 Model 3 can connect to three phone keys simultaneously.
 Therefore, if more than three phone keys are detected and you want to authenticate or pair a different phone, move the other connected phone key(s) out of range or turn off its Bluetooth setting.

 Once a phone has been authenticated, it no longer requires an internet connection to be used as a phone key for Model 3.
-However, to use the phone hands-free, access your phone's contacts, play media from it, etc., you must also pair it and connect it as a Bluetooth device (see Pairing a Bluetooth Phone).
+However, to use the phone hands-free, access your phone's contacts, play media from it, etc., you must also pair it and connect it as a Bluetooth device (see Bluetooth).

 Tesla provides you with two Model 3 key cards, designed to fit in your wallet.